Gangoji Temple 元興寺

 Immediately on entering, your eyes will be drawn to a small pagoda which was likely used as a model for building larger pagodas.
 This is the only five-story pagoda of any size to survive from the zenith of the Nara period.

 In addition to this priceless statue, there are numerous wooden statues, known as mokuzo.
-The most prominent of these is the large statue of Amida Nyorai, which is covered in gold lacquer and dates back to the 10th century.
+The most prominent of these is the large statue of Amida Nyorai, which is covered in gold leaf and dates back to the 10th century.